bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

         -   If both reads agree on the same gene or protein, the read is counted only once.
         -   This paired-read conflict resolution is performed in the GA_FINAL_MERGE step.

 -   Unless you are running this tutorial on a computing cluster, most systems do not have enough memory to handle indexing or searching large databases like `ChocoPhlan` (19GB) and `nr` (>60GB).
 The descriptions in this section are purely for your information.
 Please use our precomputed gene, protein, and read mapping files from the tar file `tar -xzf tutorial_files.tar.gz`
+-

 ### Step 9.
-Taxonomic Classification
+Taxonomic Classification **[DO NOT RUN]**

 Now that we have putative mRNA transcripts, we can begin to infer the origins of our mRNA reads.
 Firstly, we will attempt to use a reference based short read classifier to infer the taxonomic orgin of our reads.
 Here we will use [Kaiju] (https://github.com/bioinformatics-centre/kaiju), [Centrifuge](https://ccb.jhu.edu/software/centrifuge/manual.shtml), and our Gene Annotation results to generate taxonomic classifications for our reads based on a reference database.
 Kaiju can classify prokaryotic reads at speeds of millions of reads per minute using the proGenomes database on a system with less than 16GB of RAM (~13GB).
 Using the entire NCBI nr database as a reference takes ~43GB.
 Similarly fast classification tools require >100GB of RAM to classify reads against large databases.